15th Guards Rifle Division: Battle of Kursk

 By the middle of May the division had been assigned to the new 24th Guards Rifle Corps with the 36th Guards and 72nd Guards (former 29th) Rifle Divisions.
 The left flank of 7th Guards Army was the boundary between Voronezh and Southwestern Fronts and 24th Guards Corps was on its Army's left (south) flank.
 As of July 5 the 15th Guards had a total of 8,684 personnel (832 officers, 2,462, NCOs and 5,390 enlisted) plus 996 horses.
 For small arms it was armed with 3,778 bolt-action and semi-automatic rifles, 2,408 sub-machine guns, 420 light, 140 heavy and 5 antiaircraft machine guns and 252 antitank rifles.
-Mortars consisted of 14 50mm, 86 82mm and 27 120mm types.
-Its artillery equipment was 48 45mm antitank guns, 12 76mm regimental guns, 24 76mm field guns and 12 122mm howitzers.
+Mortars consisted of 14 50 mm, 86 82 mm and 27 120 mm types.
+Its artillery equipment was 48 45 mm antitank guns, 12 76 mm regimental guns, 24 76 mm field guns and 12 122 mm howitzers.
 The division was in the Army's second echelon in its second belt of defenses and was acting as the Army's reserve on a frontage of 25 km.
 In order to reinforce unit boundaries it was ordered to strongly back up the 36th Guards.
 In late May the 43rd Guards Artillery Regiment was transferred to 36th Guards and that division's second echelon formations were moved closer to the front line, being replaced by the 44th Guards Rifle Regiment.
 On June 19 there was an extended discussion between Lt.
 Gen. M. S. Shumilov, commander of 7th Guards Army, and the chief of staff of Voronezh Front on the merits of redeploying a regiment of 213th Rifle Division to replace 44th Guards.